realworldocaml/book/en/08a-objects.md

 end;;
 ```

-We have multiple choices in definining the module type, depending on
+We have multiple choices in defining the module type, depending on
 how much of the implementation we want to expose.
 At one extreme, a
 maximally-abstract signature would completely hide the class
 definitions.